 Question 37.Which of the following best paraphrases the underlined sentence in paragraph 3?

+Sean had assumed that just a few people would turn up, but he realised his mistake as soon as he saw over 1,000 people queuing to get into the nightclub!

 A. Sean believed only a handful of people would attend, but he quickly realised his error when he saw over 1,000 people lined up outside the nightclub.